Skip to main content

 (she / her)

+Amanda Galea has been a pivotal force at Umbrella since joining the team in 2020.
 With a strong foundation and accreditation in visual arts and business, Amanda has successfully managed various projects and initiatives.
 Her tenure as Festival Administrator for Pop Up North Queensland (PUNQ) showcased her ability to coordinate complex events.
-As Arts Administrator (2022), she demonstrated her expertise in supporting artists and cultural programs through curation, marketing and administration support.
+As Arts Administrator (2022), she demonstrated her expertise in supporting artists and cultural programs through curation, marketing, administration and financial management.

 Beyond her formal roles, Amanda has actively contributed to the arts community through volunteer work and guest judging at prestigious awards.
 Her passion for photography has been invaluable in capturing the essence of Umbrella's exhibitions and events, ensuring their effective dissemination across all communication channels.